zakikhan25/consoleapp-java/README.md

 [![Build Status](https://travis-ci.org/LoyolaChicagoCode/hello-java-sbt.svg?branch=master)](https://travis-ci.org/LoyolaChicagoCode/hello-java-sbt)

-This build will always fail because it has 2 examples of failing tests: one based on the source code, and one based on an incorrect test.
+This build will always fail because it has 2 examples of failing tests: one because of a defect in the SUT (system under test), and one because of an error in the test itself.

 # Learning Objectives